daxu2/Unified-Customer-Network-Platform-Base-On-Cisco-DNA/README.md

   This Example Code is composed with 4 moduel,every moduel is can be used independently. you can choose some module which you want to demo.

 Module 1:DNAC-intergrate-Huawei5720 Swtich:

   1)Download DNAC SDK from https://developer.cisco.com/docs/dna-center/#!downloads-and-release-notes

   2)Install SDK on you develop PC

-  3)Download DNAC-intergrate-Huawei5720.zip on you develop PC and open with DNAC SDK 4)Complie the code on DNAC SDK
+  3)Download DNAC-intergrate-Huawei5720.zip on you develop PC and open with DNAC SDK

+  4)Complie the code on DNAC SDK

   5)Deploy the SDU file to you DNAC Center

 Module 2:assurnace_haixin.py :

   1) install Python3 on Application Server

   2) Copy assurnace_haixin.py to Application Server folder

   3) under same folder,you need to create clientdata and devicedata floder

   4) sudo pip3 install requests

   5）run the code python3 assurnace_haixin.py -u admin -p Cisc0123 -i 172.16.63.248 -t 1 -c 1, 'admin is DNAC username,'Cisc0123' is DNAC password,'172.16.63.248' is DNAC IP address, -t is mean how many minute to get data from dnac once,'-c' is mean how many time you want to retrieve data from DNAC,if =0 mean,this will run for ever.

 Module 3:dnabot_xuda.js :

   1）install npm on Application Server

   2）npm i request on Application Server

   3）copy dnabot_xuda.js to Application Server folder

   4）create bot named "DNA Demo Bot" on https://developer.webex.com/my-apps,get token from https://developer.webex.com/my-apps/dna-demo-bot

   5) run NodeJS using command='DEBUG=sparkbot*,samples* ACCESS_TOKEN=ZWI0Y2YwYTMtMzgzYS00OTMxLWEwN2EtYjI4MmUxODAzOTQ1ZDFlOTI3MzItYThl_PF84_1eb65fdf-9643-417f-9974-ad72cae0e10f node examples/dnabot_xuda.js'

-  6) you can using /hello，/getdevicecount，/getsiteinfo,  /testmyclient command on you webex Team Bot to get the infomation from DNAC,
+  6) you can using /hello，/getdevicecount，/getsiteinfo,  /testmyclient command on you webex Team Bot to get the infomation from DNAC.

 Module 4:WeChat_Dev.zip :

   1) Download and Install Wechat SDk in you develop PC

   2) Download WeChat_Dev.zip and open with Wechat SDK

   3) Compile Code and run

   4) publish the App in WeChat.